-you are a less despicable person than you are striving to appear!"

-"Rather, I am a more unmitigated fool than even I suspected, since when affairs were in a promising train I have elected to blurt out, of all things, the naked and distasteful truth.
+"Oh, can it be you are a less despicable person than you are striving to appear!"
+"Rather I am a more unmitigated fool than even I suspected, since when affairs were in a promising train I have elected to blurt out, of all things, the naked and distasteful truth.
 Proclaim it now; and see the late Vicomte de Puysange lugged out of this hall and after appropriate torture hanged within the month."
 And with that Perion laughed.

-Thereafter he was silent.
+Then he was silent.
 As the masque went, Amphitryon had newly returned from warfare, and was singing under Alcmena's window in the terms of an aubade, a waking-song.
-"Rei glorios, verais lums e clardatz-" Amphitryon had begun.
+"Rei glo- PERION IS UNMASKED rios, verais lums e clardatz-" he had begun.
 Dame Melicent heard him through.